lacclab/OneStop-Eye-Movements/onestop_paper_analyses/line_assignment_analysis/README.md

 1. **Line-reading fixations assigned to the correct line**
 2. **Line-reading fixations assigned to an incorrect line** (errors due to vertical drift)

-   Line-reading fixations are part of fixation sequences (typically at at least three fixations) that exhibit an approximately horizontal progressive and/or regressive reading pattern.
+   Line-reading fixations are part of fixation sequences (typically of at least three fixations) that exhibit an approximately horizontal progressive and/or regressive reading pattern.
 3. **Other**

    Includes the following cases: